microsoft/vscode/README.md

 ## The scope of this project

 This project really only adds the minimal bits required to run VS Code in a web server scenario.
 We have no intention of changing VS Code in any way or adding additional features through this.
-Feature request, bug fixes, etc. should go to the upstream repository.
+Feature requests, bug fixes, etc. should go to the upstream repository.

 > **For any feature requests, bug reports, or contributions that are not specific to running VS Code in a web server context,**
 >